objectives materials technology background activities assessment resources

 Background Information for the Teacher

-Because folklife is at the heart of Louisiana Voices curriculum is designed around folk traditions, the examples and lessons for this unit focus on music from folk or traditional cultures of Louisiana.
+Because folklife is at the heart of Louisiana Voices curriculum, the examples and lessons for this unit focus on music from folk or traditional cultures of Louisiana.
 Unit I explains the difference between folk, popular, and elite cultures as well as their dynamic interrelationships.
 Folk or traditional culture is usually learned mostly by word of mouth or through imitation within a folk group.
 Indeed, when we talk about "folk music" in this unit, we are not talking about the revivalist music of, say, Peter, Paul, and Mary.
 We are talking about traditional music passed on through generations within and among folk groups.
 Popular culture is transmitted through mass media forms of communication, such as radio, television, magazines, and the Internet.
 Bear in mind that traditional music may be played on popular radio stations.
 Or popular musicians may play traditional folk songs.
 Finally, elite culture is transmitted through formal institutions, such as schools, universities, music schools, or museums.
 Some people refer to "elite" culture as "academic" culture because it is learned and taught in formal settings such as schools, universities, or music academies.
 Again, it is important to remember that "academic" does not exclude traditional culture or even popular culture.
 The boundaries of the terms and music genres are fuzzy, so is important to allow for cross-overs and blendings of folk, popular, and elite cultures and music.
 A Venn Diagram helps students to visualize the interrelationships among folk, popular, and elite cultures and how the boundaries often blur.

 The primary emphasis of this lesson is on what traditional music from each major region of Louisiana sounds like.
 Thus, the lesson relates closely to Unit IV Lesson 1 and Unit IV Lesson 3.
 Maida Owens describes the folk regions of the state in Louisiana's Traditional Cultures: An Overview.
 Nicholas R. Spitzer also provides a shorter overview in The Creole State: An Introduction.
 Older students can use Louisiana's Three Folk Regions.
 Briefly, Louisiana breaks down, generally, into three regions: North Louisiana, South Louisiana, and New Orleans.
-Read Ben Sandmel's article, The Treasured Traditions of Louisiana Music for more background information.
-If these are written above your student's reading ability, refer to the Adaptation Strategies for ways to adjust and modify them to levels that students can understand.
+Read Ben Sandmel's article The Treasured Traditions of Louisiana Music for more background information.
+If these are written above your students' reading ability, refer to the Adaptation Strategies for ways to adjust and modify them to levels that students can understand.

 North Louisiana is populated primarily by English-speaking Protestant British Americans and African Americans.
 It was settled largely by Scots-Irish Baptists, Methodists, Presbyterians, and Episcopalians.
 North Louisiana includes all areas north of the "French triangle," so for the Louisiana Voices lessons, it includes the Florida Parishes.
 Refer to the Louisiana Folk Regions Map: Three Major Subregions.
 The traditional musical genres that characterize North Louisiana are ballads, lullabies, old-time country (or hillbilly), bluegrass, country, string bands, gospel, blues, and rockabilly.
 String bands typically consist of fiddle, guitar, mandolin, bass, and banjo, especially in bluegrass.
 Country-western bands also may include a pedal steel, Dobro, and drums.